ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config.md

 }
 ```

 The `Song` and `Language` columns have both been configured with a `cell_uri_template` field.
-It is important to note that this field should only be used where the concept scheme is defined externally at an existing URI, or there is no concept scheme, but you want to point to an existing resource to provide additional context about the dimension.
+It is important to note that this field should only be used where the concept scheme is defined externally at an existing URI, or there is no concept scheme, but you want to point to an existing resource to provide additional context about the dimension's value.

 **The use of the `cell_uri_template` field is considered an advanced configuration option, and therefore care must be taken to ensure that values generated are valid.**